Contact

 Teaching

-Catherine is the Director of Undergraduate Studies in the School for Policy Studies.
-She also convenes a unit on Global Health Policy as well as the core second year undergraduate Social Research Methods unit.
+Catherine convenes a unit on Global Health Policy as well as the core second year undergraduate Social Research Methods unit.

-Catherine welcomes approaches from potential PhD students whose projects will focus on her areas of academic interest.
+Catherine welcomes approaches from potential PhD students whose projects focus directly on her areas of academic interest.